-The Judicial Board will decide "Responsible" or "Not Responsible" and may assign sanctions.
-An individual found responsible for sexual assault may be subject to disciplinary sanctions including, but not limited to, loss of residence hall privileges, probation, suspension, expulsion, or dismissal.
+The Rules Committee will decide "Responsible" or "Not Responsible" and may assign sanctions.
+An individual found responsible for sexual assault may be subject to disciplinary sanctions including, but not limited to, probation, suspension, expulsion, or dismissal.
 If the Board finds the alleged perpetrator is "Not Responsible," the incident will be dismissed.
-The decision will be placed in the judicial files.
+The decision will be placed in the Rules Committee files.

-The Chairperson of the Judicial Board, the Title IX coordinator, and the Director of Campus Safety and Security will receive training on an annual basis on how to officiate including investigation techniques and how to remain fair and impartial during the hearing.
 An organization or individual found to have aided or abetted a sexual assault may face the same sanctions.
 Non-students may be banned from campus.
-A person found responsible for bringing a false accusation of sexual assault against another member of the campus community may be subject to disciplinary action including, but not limited to, loss of residence hall privileges, probation, suspension, expulsion, or dismissal.
+A person found responsible for bringing a false accusation of sexual assault against another member of the campus community may be subject to disciplinary action including, but not limited to, loss of, probation, suspension, expulsion, or dismissal.